Key Takeaways

 Who is this chart for?

-Hospital-based staff, clinic-based providers, and telemedicine practitioners all need rapid ABG interpretation.
-A printed chart at the bedside eliminates the need to switch between software applications during urgent moments.
+Nurses are among the heaviest users, which is why a clear ABG chart for nurses is a fixture on most units.
+Hospital-based staff, practice-based providers, and telemedicine practitioners all need rapid ABG interpretation too.
+A printed chart at the bedside removes the need to switch between software applications during urgent moments.
 On the other hand, a digital version stored in the patient record creates a permanent audit trail of when the test was ordered, what the results were, and how the clinician interpreted them.

 Benefits of using an ABG chart